That Call Was BS!

 We only examined the positive and negative sentiments of each subreddit post or article.
 To determine the percentage of positive and negative posts and articles, we rated each post based on whether its positive or negative score was higher.
 For all other analyses, we used positive and negative sentiment (either as individual scores or as “net sentiment,” which is the negative score subtracted from the positive score).

 No statistical testing was performed, so the claims listed above for this study are based on means alone.
 As such, this content is exploratory and is presented for informational purposes only.
-The scrape took place between July 26th, 2021, and July 30th, 2021.
+The first scrape took place between July 26, 2021, and July 30, 2021, and the second scrape took place between October 11 and October 13, 2021.

 Fair Use Statement